 Because of their clinical use or other special features, applications for authority approvals are made to us in writing.
 This includes a number of Complex Authority Required (CAR) drugs.
-The medicine won’t be funded without authority approval, and retrospective approval isn't allowed.
+The medicine will not be funded without authority approval, and retrospective approval is not allowed.

 To apply for approval to prescribe a written authority required drug you must:

-- send us the completed and signed PBS authority application, supporting information and authority prescription by mail or electronic upload through HPOS, and
+- send us the completed and signed PBS authority application, supporting information and authority prescription by mail or electronic upload through Health Professional Online Services (HPOS), and

 - indicate on the authority prescription form if the approved prescription should be returned to the provider or the patient